Active travel

 Your child's school may participate in active transport events such as:

-You may want to check with your child's school to see if they host any of these events, or similar events to these.
+Check with your child's school to see if they host these events.
 It is a great opportunity to get active as a community.

 Active travel participation